Photography is beautiful, and just because the photographic subject is made of gray concrete doesn’t make the photograph less beautiful!

 Your photos don’t have to be packed with colour, contrast or moody skies in the remotest places.
 Of course that is nice, but what is outside your door right now?

-Maybe you are lucky and have a beach or a mountain range….or maybe like most people you have a road and a row of houses the other side.
-A shopping center down the road…and so on.
-So…not so photogenic?
-Or photogenic!?
-Well….I say photogenic!
+Maybe you are lucky and have a beach or a mountain range.
+Maybe like most people you have a road and a row of houses the other side, or maybe a shopping centre down the road.

-When I took the photo of the apartment block in the above photograph it was a sunny day in the middle of summer in the middle of the day.
+When I took the photo of the apartment block in the above photograph (and to the left here) it was a sunny day in the middle of summer in the middle of the day.
 Those orange/red bricks changed colour in the sunshine, becoming the bright orange that you see.